Priyanshu Khanduri

 Priyanshu Khanduri (born 14 October 1995) is an Indian cricketer.
 He made his first-class debut for Himachal Pradesh in the 2017–18 Ranji Trophy on 6 October 2017.
 He made his List A debut for Himachal Pradesh in the 2017–18 Vijay Hazare Trophy on 15 February 2018.
+He is also the overseas professional player for Lincolnshire County Cricket Board Premier League side Scunthorpe Town CC.